2025 Harvard Crimson football team

-The 2025 Harvard Crimson football team represents Harvard University as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
-The team plays its home games at Harvard Stadium in Boston and are led by second-year head coach Andrew Aurich.
+The 2025 Harvard Crimson football team represented Harvard University as a member of the Ivy League during the 2025 NCAA Division I FCS football season.
+The team played its home games at Harvard Stadium in Boston and were led by second-year head coach Andrew Aurich.

+On December 18, 2024, the Ivy League announced that it would begin participating in the NCAA Division I Football Championship playoffs starting with the 2025 season.
+The Crimson received an at-large bid after falling to rival Yale in the final regular season game to finish as conference co-champions.